ibmtjbot/tjbot/recipes/conversation/README.md

 > Note the `sudo` command.
 Root user access is required to run TJBot recipes.

+## Configuring the TJBot Library

+This recipe uses the [tjbot library](https://github.com/ibmtjbot/tjbotlib) to abstract basic functions.
+You can specify the hardware devices used in your tjbot recipe by modifying the tjbot library  `hardware` parameter.
+You can also modify important aspects of your recipe such as the language (listening and speaking), your microphone and speaker device id, camera capture settings, LED pin etc by updating the tjbot `configuration` parameter.
+Please see the [tjbot library page](https://github.com/ibmtjbot/tjbotlib/#usage) for more information.

 # Watson Services
 - [Watson Conversation](https://www.ibm.com/watson/developercloud/conversation.html)
 - [Watson Text to Speech](https://www.ibm.com/watson/developercloud/text-to-speech.html)